roboscienceorg/book/source/Design/RoboticsFrameworks.rst

 allowing the best tool for the job to be used.
 Player is still maintained, but development ceased in 2010 (mostly due to ROS).

-Stage is the simulation system that is loosely coupled with Player.
+:index:`Stage` is the simulation system that is loosely coupled with Player.
 They are separate but have been extensively used together.
 Stage is consider a 2.5D (more than 2D but less than 3D) simulation environment.
 Stage is oriented towards a world which is described by a two dimensional map of